PenelopeKing/power-outage-model/README.md

 * `CLIMATE.REGION` (nominal)

-All qualtitative variables we One Hot Encoded before putting into our model.
+All qualitative variables were One Hot Encoded before putting into our model.

 and the quantitative data we used was: